symfony/panther/README.md

     public function testMyApp(): void
     {
         $pantherClient = static::createPantherClient(['external_base_uri' => 'https://localhost']);
-        // the PHP integrated web server will not be started }
+        // The integrated web server will not be started }
 }
 ```